D-Trinidad/orderPizzaOnline/README.md

 # orderPizzaOnline
-Pizza ordering menu that creates a pizza a tallies a total price depending on user choice
+Pizza ordering menu using jQuery that creates a pizza a tallies a total price depending on user choice